 Furthermore, the kidneys filter calcium and phosphorus from the blood.
 Mineralization of the kidneys is a component of chronic kidney disease and can be exacerbated by high levels of dietary calcium.

 Can Dogs Eat Egg Yolks?

-Dogs can eat cooked egg yolks, but it should be done in moderation.
+Dogs can eat cooked egg yolks, as long as it’s in moderation.
 Egg yolks are very energy-dense (i.e. high calorie) and rich in fat, including cholesterol.
-In humans, dietary cholesterol is recognized to have many adverse health effects, though in dogs we do not have quite the same concerns and it appears that cholesterol is better tolerated.
+In humans, dietary cholesterol can cause many adverse health effects.
+However, in dogs, we do not have quite the same concerns as cholesterol seems better tolerated.

-However, there are a number of dog health conditions that may be exacerbated by dietary cholesterol including lipemia and hypertriglyceridemia (elevated levels of fat in the blood) and pancreatitis (5).
+However, dietary cholesterol can exacerbate several dog health conditions including lipemia and hypertriglyceridemia (elevated levels of fat in the blood) and pancreatitis (5).
 In these dogs especially, egg yolks should not be fed.

 For healthy dogs, a dose of fat and cholesterol from egg yolks may not be harmful, though pet parents should be aware of the risk of inducing pancreatitis.
 Certain breeds of dogs, including Miniature Schnauzers and Terriers, are at increased risk of developing pancreatitis.